-Welcome to Utah Government Publications Online, a digital library service of the Utah State Library in cooperation with government agencies.
+Welcome to Utah Government Digital Library, a digital library service of the Utah State Library in cooperation with government agencies.
 It provides public access to the growing number of "born digital" publications created by State of Utah agencies as well as those of some counties and cities.
 Most of the items in this growing collection are of recent publication.

-Utah Government Publications Online exists to provide you with easy to use and permanent access to publications.
+Utah Government Digital Library exists to provide you with easy to use and permanent access to publications.
 This website is designed for the general public, state agencies, and library visitors throughout the state for finding and accessing Utah government produced information.
 It also provide a means for government agencies to deposit their publications with the Utah State Library as required by law.

 Submitting to the Library.
 Government agencies are invited to upload publications and provide descriptions of them.
 To submit publications, please use the state publications Submission form link.
 Members of the public may use the "Suggestion form" to bring publications to our attention for inclusion.

 Limitations.
 The digital library does not contain all publications published by State of Utah agencies, counties, and cities.